 Some Provincial Park wilderness camping sites are completely free all year round.
 Others always have a fee or only charge during the main summer season (e.g. 1st May to 30th September).

 Aside from prioritising the free backcountry sites, people trying to camp for free in British Columbia should also consider visiting the paid sites out of season (if the park is open and safe to visit).
 We decided to hike into Cape Scott Provincial Park in late April to avoid paying the $10/per person/per day fee that is required during the main season.
 This did mean, however, that we had to travel an unmaintained trail but we were prepared to do so.

 Finding free wilderness campsites in BC’s provincial parks

-My technique to finding free campsites in BC’s Provincial Parks is a two-step system –
+My technique for finding free campsites in BC’s Provincial Parks is a two-step system –